 For instance: the sound of the wind, birds chirping outside, the hum of appliances, cars running, etc.

-Listen and notice things in the background that you don’t normally wouldn’t pay any mind.
+Listen and notice things in the background that you normally wouldn’t pay any attention to.
 As you listen to each sound, note the unique characteristics of the different tones and patterns.

-4. The SMELL Phase – Five Senses Countdown
+4. The SMELL Phase – 5 Senses Countdown

 As you take another deep breath, concentrate on the air going through your nostrils.

-The next phase in the five senses countdown focuses on smell.
+The next phase in the 5 senses countdown focuses on smell.

 Notice TWO things you can smell.